beberlei/litecqrs-php/README.md

   "onEventClassShortname".
 Only if this matches is an event listener registered.
 * Domain Events are applied on Entities/Aggregate Roots "Event Class Shortname" => "applyEventClassShortname"
-* You can extend the ``DefaultDomainEvent`` which has a constructor that maps its array input to properties and throws an exception if an unknown property is passed.
-Extending this is not required.
+* You can optionally extend the ``DefaultDomainEvent`` which has a constructor that maps its array input to properties and throws an exception if an unknown property is passed.
 * There is also a ``DefaultCommand`` with the same semantics as ``DefaultDomainEvent``.
 Extending this is not required.